viamrobotics/docs/content/en/docs/appendix/glossary.md

     * Note: Libraries are called “services” ONLY if we expose their functionality in our proto APIs.

 **Resource**: Resources are individual, addressable elements of a robot (RDK definition) operated by parts.
-Parts operate two types of resources: physical components and software services.
+Parts operate two types of Resources: physical components and software services.
 Each part has local resources, and also surfaces remote resources when a remote is established to another part.
 The capabilities of each resource are exposed through the part’s API.

 **Resource Config**: The configuration element of either a component or a service.
 Typically expressed in JSON.